canonical/lxd/doc/containers.md

 itself uses, setting those may very well break LXD in non-obvious ways and should whenever possible be avoided.

+### CPU limits
+The CPU limits are implemented through a mix of the `cpuset` and `cpu` CGroup controllers.

+`limits.cpu` results in CPU pinning through the `cpuset` controller.
+A set of CPUs (e.g. `1,2,3`) or a CPU range (e.g. `0-3`) can be specified.

+When a number of CPUs is specified instead (e.g. `4`), LXD will do dynamic load-balancing of all containers that aren't pinned to specific CPUs, trying to spread the load on the machine.
+Containers will then be re-balanced every time a container starts or stops as well as whenever a CPU is added to the system.

+To pin to a single CPU, you have to use the range syntax (e.g. `1-1`) to differentiate it from a number of CPUs.

+`limits.cpu.allowance` drives either the CFS scheduler quotas when passed a time constraint, or the generic CPU shares mechanism when passed a percentage value.

+The time constraint (e.g. `20ms/50ms`) is relative to one CPU worth of time, so to restrict to two CPUs worth of time, something like 100ms/50ms should be used.

+When using a percentage value, the limit will only be applied when under load and will be used to calculate the scheduler priority for the container, relative to any other container which is using the same CPU(s).

+`limits.cpu.priority` is another knob which is used to compute that scheduler priority score when a number of containers sharing a set of CPUs have the same percentage of CPU assigned to them.

 # Devices configuration
 LXD will always provide the container with the basic devices which are required for a standard POSIX system to work.
 These aren't visible in container or